-Hypertension Dyslipidemia Diabetes Obesity Tobacco use Non- Hispanic Black women Highest prevalence in world: 55.3% High Lp(a) levels associ- ated with higher incidence of ischemic strokes Prevalence in women >20 y of age: 13.2% Highest age-adjust- ed prevalence of obesity and extreme obesity: 55.3% and 15.3%, respectively Decreasing rates of current smoking More attempts to quit smoking, less successful at quitting Die of smoking-related dis- eases at higher rates Hispanic/ Latina women High prevalence: 40.8% Wide variation across sub- groups: Black Hispanic/Latina women have higher prevalence of hypertension than White Hispanic/Latina women High prevalence: 37.3% have elevated total choles- terol >200 mg/dL, 26.3% have elevated LDL >130 mg/dL, 12.3% have HDL <40 mg/dL Heterogeneity across sub- groups: highest prevalence in Puerto Rican women (19.4%) and Mexican American women (18.5%) Higher prevalence in Hispanic/Latina women compared with Hispanic/Latino men' Decreasing rates of smok- ing US-born Hispanic/Latino people more likely to smoke cigarettes than foreign-born Hispanic/Latino people American Indian/ Alaska Native women Prevalence ranges regionally from 25%-41% 46-49 1 in 5 diagnosed with hy- perlipidemia High prevalence: 19% Varies widely by region: 72% among American Indian wom- en in Arizona High age-adjusted prevalence: 48.1% Mean BMI 30-34.9 kg/m Commercial tobacco use higher than in other racial and ethnic populations 1 in 3 currently smoke Prevalence of smoking dur- ing pregnancy: 15% Asian women Heterogeneity across sub- groups: from 30% in Chinese women to 53.2% in Filipina women Heterogeneity across subgroups: Asian Indian and Filipino people have higher prevalence of low HDL cholesterol and high triglycerides 59-61 Lp(a) higher in Asian Indian people than non- Hispanic White people Asian Indian people: higher rates of insulin resistance Filipino people: higher preva- lence of metabolic syndrome Southeast Asian people: highest prevalence among all Asian subgroups Have greater pro- portion of body fat, central adiposity, and visceral fat Decreasing rates of smok- ing Overall nicotine use lower than in non-Hispanic White people fat, which are associated with an increase in triglycerides and insulin resistance. $^{107}\,$
+Hypertension Dyslipidemia Diabetes Obesity Tobacco use Non- Hispanic Black women Highest prevalence in world: 55.3% 1 High Lp(a) levels associated with higher incidence of ischemic strokes 64 ner incidence age: 13.2% 1 ed prevalence Decreasing rates of current smoking 90 More attempts to quit smoking, less successful at quitting 99 Die of smoking-related diseases at higher rates 89 Hispanic/ Latina women High prevalence: 40.8% Wide variation across sub- groups: Black Hispanic/Latina women have higher prevalence of hypertension than White Hispanic/Latina women1 High prevalence: 37.3% have elevated total choles- terol >200 mg/dL, 26.3% have elevated LDL >130 mg/dL, 12.3% have HDL <40 mg/dL 1 Heterogeneity across sub- groups: highest prevalence in Puerto Rican women (19.4%) and Mexican American women (18.5%) 64 Higher prevalence in Hispanic/Latina women compared with Hispanic/Latino men1 Decreasing rates of smoking 90 US-born Hispanic/Latino people more likely to smoke cigarettes than foreign-born Hispanic/Latino people 89 American Indian/ Alaska Native women Prevalence ranges regionally from 25%-41% ^{46-49} 1 in 5 diagnosed with hyperlipidemia High prevalence: 19% 38 Varies widely by region: 72% among American Indian wom- en in Arizona 67 High age-adjusted prevalence: 48.1% 78 Mean BMI 49 30-34.9 kg/m 2 Commercial tobacco use higher than in other racial and ethnic populations 92 1 in 3 currently smoke 88 Prevalence of smoking dur- ing pregnancy: 15% 94 Asian women Heterogeneity across sub- groups: from 30% in Chinese women to 53.2% in Filipina women 52 Heterogeneity across subgroups: Asian Indian and Filipino people have higher prevalence of low HDL cholesterol and high triglycerides 59-61 Lp(a) higher in Asian Indian people than non-Hispanic White people 62 Asian Indian people: higher rates of insulin resistance 71 Filipino people: higher prevalence of metabolic syndrome 72 Southeast Asian people: highest prevalence among all Asian subgroups 61 Have greater proportion of body fat, central adiposity, and visceral fat ^{21,82} Decreasing rates of smoking 90 Overall nicotine use lower than in non-Hispanic White people 88 fat, which are associated with an increase in triglycerides and insulin resistance.
+107

-BMI indicates body mass index; HDL, high-density lipoprotein; LDL, low-density lipoprotein; and Lp(a), lipoprotein(a). \Sex-specific data not available.
+BMI indicates body mass index; HDL, high-density lipoprotein; LDL, low-density lipoprotein; and Lp(a), lipoprotein(a).

 Polycystic ovarian syndrome is a common sex-specific endocrine disorder that affects 5% to 10% of women of reproductive age that also has deleterious effects on the cardiovascular risk profile.
-Because of the many clinical derangements associated with polycystic ovarian syndrome such as hypertension, altered lipid and glucose metabolism, vascular injury, and systemic inflammation, polycystic ovarian syndrome has previously been recommended to be considered a cardiovascular risk factor.
-Similarly, those with an autoimmune disorders, of whom an estimated 80% are women, are at greater risk of developing CVD and premature CVD.
-Autoimmune diseases demonstrate a clear sex bias with a greater prevalence among women, occurring at a rate of 2:1, with some disorders being genetic and some sporadic.
-Regardless of the mechanism of manifestation, patients with autoimmune disease are predisposed to accelerated atherosclerosis, increased CVD risk, and worse outcome from cardiovascular events as a result of inflammatory-mediated endothelial dysfunction and accelerated atherosclerosis.111 complicate the prevention and management of CVD.
-There is evidence that SDOH factors experienced in youth such as adverse neighborhood characteristics, poverty, toxic exposures, inability to access health care, or inability to afford care may affect heart health into adulthood and contribute to CVD risk factors and outcomes in adulthood.
+108 Because of the many clinical derangements associated with polycystic ovarian syndrome such as hypertension, altered lipid and glucose metabolism, vascular injury, and systemic inflammation, polycystic ovarian syndrome has previously been recommended to be considered a cardiovascular risk factor.
+109 Similarly, those with an autoimmune disorders, of whom an estimated 80% are women, are at greater risk of developing CVD and premature CVD.
+Autoimmune diseases demonstrate a clear sex bias with a greater prevalence among women, occurring at a rate of 2:1, with some disorders being genetic and some sporadic.110 Regardless of the mechanism of manifestation, patients with autoimmune disease are predisposed to accelerated atherosclerosis, increased CVD risk, and worse outcome from cardiovascular events as a result of inflammatory-mediated endothelial dysfunction and accelerated atherosclerosis.111 complicate the prevention and management of CVD.18 There is evidence that SDOH factors experienced in youth such as adverse neighborhood characteristics, poverty, toxic exposures, inability to access health care, or inability to afford care may affect heart health into adulthood and contribute to CVD risk factors and outcomes in adulthood.^{1,16,23}